dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "LLM-as-a-judge benchmark score on test dataset, per criteria and per query intent.", ) <comparison_criteria>

-#highlight("TODO: donner quelque part les résultats raw, sinon pas valide??")
+#highlight("TODO: REMPLACER STD.
+PAR ENTROPIE??")
 #highlight("TODO: les remettre à l'échelle originale dans la table")
-#highlight("TODO: ou bien donner tabelle avec delta entre les deux, par configuration?")
+#highlight("TODO: définir comment considerer un intent ou l'autre?")
-#highlight("TODO: définir comment considéré un intent ou l'autre?")
+#highlight("TODO: donner quelque part les résultats raw, par prompt, sinon pas valide??")
 It is important to note that the distribution of prompts by intent is unbalanced as only two prompts from the test dataset (#ref(<test_dataset>)) are classified as "factual", while the seven remaining ones are classified as "actionable".

 These results summarize and introduce further comparison between the expert evaluation and G-eval benchmarking framework, assessing differences between the baseline configuration and a smaller one.